 The Learning Development Department is an experienced, caring and lively team that offers support across the school.
 We have embraced the challenge of implementing the SEND Code of Practice and we all work towards ensuring this is fully in place.
 The department is comprised of 3 full-time teachers, which includes the SENDCo, Assistant Head of Department and Assistant SENDCo, and also 19 Teaching Assistants currently, most of whom work across the curriculum.
-Some are linked to specific departments, such as Maths, English and Science.
+Some are linked to specific departments, such as Maths and English.
+This includes Teaching Assistants with additional responsibilities, both HLTA and Level 3, for specific areas of need.